sblauth/cashocs/docs/source/user/demos/topology_optimization/demo_projection.md

 ```

 This generalized topological derivative is again similar to {ref}`demo_cantilever`
-without the last term resulting from the volume penalty term in the objective.
+without the last term resulting from the volume penalty term in the objective, as
+:math:`\gamma = 0` in this demo since the volume constraint is dealt with differently.

 +++